 mabl Link connects to the mabl cloud over a TLS encrypted TCP connection (

 <agent-host> is dynamically generated based on your workspace and agent name.
 To orchestrate the connection process and provisioning, as well as install automatic updates, mabl Link will connect to the mabl APIs (

-See Introduction to mabl Link for a detailed description of the architecture.
+See Secure tunneling with mabl Link for a detailed description of the architecture.